Arac (video game)

-Arac (released as Spiderbot in America and Taiwan) is a side-view action-adventure game first released for the Commodore 64 in 1986 and ported to the Apple II and DOS.
+Arac (released as Spiderbot in America and Taiwan) is an action-adventure game first released for the Commodore 64 in 1986 and ported to the Apple II and IBM PC compatibles (as a self-booting disk).

 Plot

 Deep within the Citadel, three runaway chemical reactors are rapidly approaching meltdown.
 These time bombs threaten to devastate the surrounding electronic jungle.
 The only remaining SpiderDroid has been sent into the territory of the Citadel to find and diffuse[sic] the reactors.

 Gameplay

 Arac takes place in a side-view jungle maze, spanning 100 screens.
 The goal of the game is to make one's way to the reactor core within the Citadel in the center of the maze within 30 minutes; if the timer runs out, the game is over.
 At the beginning of the game, the player's abilities are limited; the robot can only walk left and right, jump a short distance, and shoot nets.
 In order to progress deeper into the maze, the player must capture enemies using a net, and utilize their abilities.
 Some enemies can dig through dirt, others allow the player to jump higher, and so on.
 In order to access the Citadel, in which the reactor is located, the player must find the hidden pieces of the robot's body, which are hidden throughout the maze.
 When fully assembled, the robot will be able to walk on ceilings, reverse gravity, and shoot lightning bolts, and thus enter the final area.
 The player also has the option of a playing a 20-minute "short" game in which the robot begins the game with its body already formed.